 changing one or more fields.

-Even though underlying implementation is different, from user point of view Groovy and Kotlin code looks similar.
+Even though the underlying implementation is different, from the user point of view Groovy and Kotlin code looks similar.

 Groovy getters and setters

 When referencing getters/setters from Groovy code you can pretend you’re using a public field.